fbeline/rooster/README.md

 4) Run the command: rebar3 compile

-That is it, we are ready to move foward.
+That is it, we are ready to move forward.

 #Running the server